Four Tax-Efficient Ways to Pay Long-Term Care Insurance Premiums

 There may come a time where you have an existing life insurance policy but due to unforeseen events you need to exchange or create a new policy that includes LTC coverage.
 Individuals can switch out their life insurance policy with a 1035 tax-free exchange making it possible for them to add or create a new policy that includes an LTC or chronic illness rider if they require one.
 For more details, you can read the full article from Highland Brokerage.

 An estate plan is more than just distribution of assets, it establishes a plan for you and your loved ones in the event life circumstances require difficult medical decisions to be made, including provisions for long-term care.
-Our knowledgeable attorneys can provide you with a free consultation at one of our seminars and answer all your estate planning questions.
+Our knowledgeable attorneys can provide you with a consultation and answer all your estate planning questions.